 As population grows, communities come together to protect wild ranges

 MWA is fighting to protect key remaining roadless areas in the Swan Mountains and the Whitefish Range that have outstanding ecological integrity, provide habitat for threatened species, and offer opportunities for quiet recreation.
-Throughout the Flathead National Forest’s multi-year forest management planning process, MWA has worked side-by-side with community members and decision makers to ensure that these last habitat strongholds are protected as recommended Wilderness in the Flathead’s updated forest management plan.
+Throughout the Flathead National Forest’s multi-year forest management planning process, MWA has worked side-by-side with community members and decisionmakers to ensure that these last habitat strongholds are protected as recommended Wilderness in the Flathead’s updated forest management plan.

 The Wild Swan

 A hike in the wild Swan Range is a lesson in forest ecology.
-Starting at the valley floor, a rich community of plant life abounds: dripping ferns, mossy rocks, mushrooms poking up through dark soil, and boggy wetlands that provide habitat for rare plants and small mammals, and low-elevation winter range for big game.
+Starting at the valley floor, a rich community of plant life abounds: dripping ferns, mossy rocks, mushrooms poking up through dark soil, and boggy wetlands that provide habitat for rare plants and small mammals, as well as low-elevation winter range for big game.
 Climbing higher through the forest, the Mission Mountains emerge into view across the Swan Valley, as the forest opens to grasses, shrubs, large conifers, and snags that are home to owls, woodpeckers, and bats.
 And, of course, there are huckleberries everywhere.
-Beyond treeline, the Wild Swan takes a different shape, still teeming with bright green flora and flecked with colorful wildflowers in the summer, but rocky and rugged.
+Beyond the treeline, the Wild Swan takes a different shape, still teeming with bright green flora and flecked with colorful wildflowers in the summer, but rocky and rugged.
 The Swan Crest has long been home to mountain goats and pikas, but more recently in its history, it has also become a destination for people willing to make the trek to the crest of the range.

 Areas like the Jewel Basin, the Alpine Crest Trail, and the Swan Front are among the treasured areas in the Swan that are experiencing growing recreational use while still holding sensitive and diverse habitat for wildlife.
-With a long (and still active) history of logging, the remaining roadless areas in the Swan are truly the wildest country that remains in this diverse valley.
+With a long – and still active – history of logging, the remaining roadless areas in the Swan are truly the wildest country that remains in this diverse valley.

-In the Swan, MWA advocates for:
+In the Swan, MWA advocates for

-- Protection of the Jewel Basin as Recommended Wilderness
+- Protection of the Jewel Basin as Recommended Wilderness.

-- Protection of the Swan Front as Recommended Wilderness, expanding the Bob Marshall Wilderness Area
+- Protection of the Swan Front as Recommended Wilderness, expanding the Bob Marshall Wilderness Area.

-- Protection of Bunker and Upper Sullivan Creeks as Recommended Wilderness
+- Protection of Bunker and Upper Sullivan Creeks as Recommended Wilderness.

-- Managing Recommended Wilderness as Wilderness, prohibiting non-conforming recreational and landscape uses
+- Managing Recommended Wilderness as Wilderness, prohibiting non-conforming recreational and landscape uses.

 The Whitefish Range

 Adjacent to Glacier National Park, the Whitefish Range provides refuge for a remarkable community of life in the transboundary region of the Crown of the Continent.
 The clean, clear waters of the Whitefish Range flow to the Wild and Scenic North Fork of the Flathead River, contributing to the exceptional quality of the Flathead watershed.
-Supporting the highest density of grizzly bears in the Lower 48, as well as wolverines, lynx, bull trout, and westslope cutthroat trout, the area also boasts a unique habitat for subalpine larch, subalpine fir and whitebark pine trees, an important keystone species.
+Supporting the highest density of grizzly bears in the lower 48, as well as wolverines, lynx, bull trout, and westslope cutthroat trout, the area also boasts a unique habitat for subalpine larch, subalpine fir and whitebark pine trees, an important keystone species.
 In short, the Whitefish Range is remarkable.

 The Whitefish Range is a backyard destination for the growing communities of Columbia Falls and Whitefish, drawing residents and a large numbers of tourists who come to hike, hunt, fish, mountain bike, and ski.